 Ajay T: The modern trend is the use of minimalistic system and use of energy efficient systems.
 Reynaers has product lines that cater to the above.

-Where do you see Reynaers India in next 5 years?
+Where do you see Reynaers India in the next 5 years?